Lakshmanwadhwani/PF3D7-analysis.wadhwani.github.io/README.md

 click on “Send” at the top right of the CP017005 sequence record webpage, and then choose “File” in the pop-up menu that appears, and then choose FASTA from the “Format” menu that appears, and click on “Create file”.
 A box will pop up asking you what to name the file, and where to save it.
 You should give it a sensible name (eg.
-“den1.fasta”) and save it in a place where you will remember (eg. in the “My Documents” folder is a good idea):
+“PF3D7.fasta”) and save it in a place where you will remember (eg. in the “My Documents” folder is a good idea):

 ![NCBI nucleotide](ncbi image2.png)

+We can now open the FASTA file containing the PF3D7 genome sequence using WordPad on your computer.
+To open WordPad, click on “Start” on the bottom left of your screen, click on “All Programs” in the menu that appears, and then select “Accessories” from the menu that appears next, and then select “WordPad” from the menu that appears next.
+WordPad should start up.
+In Wordpad, choose “Open” from the “File” menu.
+The WordPad “Open” dialog will appear.
+Set “Files of type” to “All Documents” at the bottom of the WordPad “Open” dialog.
+You should see a list of files, now select the file that contains the PF3D7 sequence.
+The contents of the FASTA format file containing the PF3D7 sequence should now be displayed in WordPad: